Vortetty/AreOS/try 3/readme.md

 # Areos

-A kernel to f-ck around with
+A kernel to mess around with

 ## Usage